Download this example as a Jupyter notebook or a Python script.

 cxn = Connection(server_url).with_credentials("user_name", "password").connect()

 The query is assembled by providing lists of part references and legislations of interest.
-The query will return the substances that are present in the specified parts and are impacted by the specified legislations.
+The query returns the substances that are present in the specified parts and are impacted by the specified legislations.

-In this example, the ‘Drill’ part will be used.
-In contrast to the Material version of this query shown in a previous example, the Drill part does not reference any substances directly.
-Instead, it references sub-components, which in turn reference materials, which then reference substances.
+In this example, the DRILL part is used.
+In contrast to the Material version of this query shown in a previous example, this part does not reference any substances directly.
+Instead, it references subcomponents, which in turn reference materials, which then reference substances.
 The Part Impacted Substances Query flattens all these layers of complexity and aggregates them together into a single list.

-First specify some constants that contain the part and legislation references we will use.
+First specify some constants that contain the part and legislation references to use.

 [2]: